IanWONeill/Lumina/README.md

 Contributions are welcome!
 If you'd like to improve Lumina, here are some ideas:

-    Add Trakt integration as an alternative to Simkl.

     Add actor searching within the preplay screen(selecting an actor would bring up all other movies/shows they are in.)